grc-iit/ChronoLog/README.md

 ### Run mini tests

-All tests require a `server_list` file to be in the same directory of the executable to run.
-A simple line of `localhost` in the file should suffice.
+All tests require a `server_list` file to be in the same directory of the executable to run which should be generated after building automatically.
+Just in case the automated generation failed, a simple line of `localhost` in the file should suffice.

 ------
 # Coming soon ...